 Valora offers customers at its sales outlets various cashless payment options.

-The app developed by fintech company Sonect also enables the opposite of cashless payment at k kiosk and Press & Books stores in Switzerland, i.e. cash withdrawals.
+The app developed by fintech company Sonect enables the opposite of cashless payment at k kiosk and Press & Books in Switzerland: cash withdrawals.